basic-ctrl/basic-ctrl/README.md

-- 👋 Hi, I’m @basic-ctrl
+- 👋 Hi, I’m @basic-ctrl - robyn!
-- 👀 I’m interested in web development!
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Python and C#
-- 💞️ I’m looking to collaborate on anyone working on the Odin Project
 - 📫 You can contact via robyn#9675 on discord

 <!---